g7kse/g7kse.github.io/content/blog/52week.md

 Probably not one to tax many people.
 [DXWorld](https://www.dx-world.net/) has the list.
 I just never really get to contact them .
 Can't be bothered with the bear garden antics for this kind of contact.
 We'll have this one as is I think.

-#### Week 8 - Encourage someone to take their ham radio license exam 🚧
+#### Week 8 - Encourage someone to take their ham radio license exam ✅

 I might have to come back to this.
 Whilst i've done it in the past and to be honest I don't know if that person is active at all, I have been more effective in introducing people to extra parts of the hobby.
 Like APRS, CW and stuff like SOTA.
 I still want to do the challenge but I'll need to find the right person.
+GD4OFB now back in the game!
+Well done Richard...

 #### Week 9 - Try to work an FM repeater on 10m ✅